Learning how to market and promote a self-published book takes time

 Goodreads, AuthorDen, Shelfari or any other you find.

-Also, use sites such as Stumbleupon, Pinterest, Google+ and Facebook.
+Also, use sites such as LinkedIn, Pinterest, and Facebook.

 All of these will add to your search engine listings and get your name ‘out there‘.
 Set up a Google Alert for your name so you can be notified whenever your name is listed on a new search engine entry.